Highton suburb profile

 Highton demographics

-Highton, a picturesque suburb in Geelong, Victoria, is known for its family-friendly environment and scenic landscapes.
-With a population of 20,736, it offers a blend of suburban tranquility and urban convenience.
-The median age of 39 suggests a mature community, with a significant number of families and long-term residents who appreciate the suburb's peaceful atmosphere and proximity to essential amenities.
+Highton, a picturesque suburb in Geelong, Victoria, is renowned for its family-friendly environment, lush green spaces, and strong sense of community.
+With a population of 20,736, Highton offers a blend of suburban tranquility and urban convenience, making it an attractive choice for families and professionals alike.
+The median age of 39 reflects a mature community, with many residents enjoying the suburb's peaceful atmosphere and proximity to essential amenities.

 Highton infrastructure, key developments and investment opportunities